-ML Failures: Learning to Identify Algorithmic Bias
+ML Fairness Mini-Bootcamp: Learning to Identify Algorithmic Bias

 A series of Python labs designed to train the next generation of students to identify, discuss, and address the risks posed by machine learning algorithms.

 Are you an instructor who teaches students about machine learning and artificial intelligence?
 Are you aware that fairness and bias are important issues in AI/ML, but not quite sure how to teach students about these aspects of the technology?

 The Daylight Lab at UC Berkeley’s Center for Long-Term Cybersecurity has developed a curriculum for a week-long Algorithmic Fairness Bootcamp that trains students to identify, discuss, and address the risks posed by machine learning algorithms in a variety of contexts.
 This unique mini-course can be integrated into any existing class on artificial intelligence.

 The syllabus consists of two lectures and one interactive lab.
 The first lab, a Google Colaboratory (or Jupyter) notebook, teaches students how to identify racial bias in a risk-scoring algorithm widely used in healthcare.
 An optional second lab teaches students how to ameliorate gender bias in a hiring algorithm.
 We provide programming and non-programming versions of both labs, as well as lecture slides, readings, and ideas for breakout sessions.